 Custodial credit risk for the Museum's deposits is the risk that in the event of a bank failure, the Museum's deposits may not be returned to it.
 As required by state statutes, the Museum's policy is to require that financial institutions holding its deposits to be members of the Tennessee Collateral Pool or pledge collateral for deposits in excess of federal depository insurance.
 The collateral is required to be held by the Museum or its agent in the Museum's name.
-At June 30, 2010 and 2009, cash and other deposits included bank balances of \$487,097 and \$513,823, respectively, all of which was insured by the FDIC or the State of Tennessee Collateral Pool.
+At June 30, 2011 and 2010, cash and other deposits included bank balances of \$401,366 and \$487,097, respectively, all of which was insured by the FDIC or the State of Tennessee Collateral Pool.

-Total investment income (loss) of \$152,442 and (\$312,351) for the years ended June 30, 2010 and 2009, respectively, consisted of investment earnings of \$48,120 and \$53,154 for the years ended June 30, 2010 and 2009, respectively, and a net increase (decrease) in fair value of investments of \$104,322 and (\$365,505), respectively.
+Total investment income of \$338,270 and \$152,442 for the years ended June 30, 2011 and 2010, respectively, consisted of investment earnings of \$47,359 and \$48,120 for the years ended June 30, 2011 and 2010, respectively, and a net increase in fair value of investments of \$290,911 and \$104,322, respectively.
 As described in Note 6, substantially all of the Museum's investments are held by a trustee and are not registered in the name of the Museum.